-Staff evaluated data sets, school culture through the lens of annual events in different categories such as literacy, numeracy, school-wide events, indigenization and others, and discussed professional hunches when it came to school goals and directions.
-Open dialogue and wondering lead to the boiling-down of three school goals.
+Staff evaluated data sets, school culture through the lens of annual events in different categories such as literacy, numeracy, school-wide assessment and surveys, and discussed professional hunches when it came to school goals and directions.
+Open dialogue and check-ins during monthly teacher collaboration times and wondering lead to the boiling-down of three school goals.